 Whether your teen is a fan of hockey games, video games or board games, you can transform an ordinary sleepover into an unforgettable night of game play.
 If your teen’s favorite sports team is playing, organize the sleepover around the big game, providing oversized thumbs, stadium foods and plenty of tolerance for cheers and hurrahs.
 If you have to pry the video game controller out of your teen’s hands, hook up an extra television and video game console for the evening and host the ultimate teen video gaming competition.
 Divide the group into two teams if you have several sleepover guests or let a small group battle it out one-on-one.
 For a teen group who prefers board games, pick up a few of your teen’s favorites or pull them out of storage and set up a games table in the recreation room.
 Surprise your teen halfway through the evening with a game she’s never played before or teach the group how to play a new card game.

 Spend an evening cooking and baking up a storm with a group of tween and young teen chefs.
-Plan a theme and ask the kids to prepare dishes from a particular culture, such as Mexican, Italian, Korean, Japanese or Hawaiian.
 Alternatively, make sure the cupboards are well-stocked with basic and elaborate cooking supplies and let the kids come up with their own dishes or wild concoctions to make it a night of gastronomical exploration.
 If your 13-year-old and friends prefer to prepare sweet treats rather than main dishes, pull out some dessert recipe books and make the evening a decadent immersion into chocolate, pastry and other goodies.
 Let the kids enjoy the treats when they're finished, and then package a few for each sleepover guest to take home to enjoy later.